-Summer is almost here and maintaining good reading habits in the summer months helps keep kids’ minds sharp.
+Summer is here and maintaining good reading habits in the summer months helps keep kids’ minds sharp.
+Below are a few programs that will keep kids reading all summer long:

 Hillsborough County Public Library